Learning about insect anatomy

 Inspiring a new generation

-A Year 4 class in Blackfield Primary School uses Tinkercad and Robox to create stationery organisers for a school project.
+8-year-old pupils in Blackfield Primary School use free Tinkercad software and Robox to create stationery organisers for a school project.

 Mendip Studio School